-The principal detractor for our portfolio in the last year was the pharmaceutical sector, with Novartis and Roche in particular having a very poor year.
-We have reduced holdings across the sector.
-Since our decision to favour this industry in the spring of 2010, it has yielded ample reward.
-But the past year has seen it stall.
-Much of this can be attributed to the electioneering of the US presidential candidates, with Hillary Clinton particularly voluble on the sector.
-To dismiss the debate on drug pricing as wholly irrelevant would be a mistake.
-Our analysis tells us that the direction of travel is indeed to a tougher pricing environment but - and it is an important 'but' - those companies discovering and launching drugs which meet unmet clinical needs will secure their patents, their pricing and their future.
+'but' - those companies discovering and launching drugs that meet unmet clinical needs will secure their patents, their pricing and their future.
 Within healthcare, by far the biggest disappointment over the period was Bayer.
 We engaged actively with Bayer's management in an effort to persuade them to call off the acquisition of Monsanto but, alas, to no avail.
-We therefore disposed of the holding.
+We therefore reduced the holding.